Moderation theory

 Moderation theory is a set of interrelated hypotheses that explain the process through which political groups eschew radical platforms in favour of more moderate policies and prefer electoral, compromising and non-confrontational strategies over non-electoral, exclusive, and confrontational strategies.
 Moderation can take place at both ideological and behavioural levels that mutually reinforce each other.

-Moderation theory offers insights into the transformation of party politics in a great range of cultural and historical cases including socialist and Christian democratic parties in Western Europe and more recently Islamic political groups.
+Moderation theory offers insights into the transformation of party politics in a great range of cultural and historical cases including socialist, Christian democratic, and far-right parties in Western Europe and more recently Islamic political groups.
 In particular, the evolution of Islamic political parties in Turkey since the early 1970s that culminated in the rise of the Justice and Development Party in the 2002 parliamentary elections exemplifies the dynamics highlighted by moderation theory.